N3xsX/gmod-battlebeats/README.md

 | isPreview | boolean | If true, uses master volume instead of ambient/combat volume |

 ### `BATTLEBEATS.GetRandomTrack(packs, isCombat, excluded, lastTrack2, exclusivePlayOnly)`

+This function is the **core mechanism** BattleBeats uses for track selection and is called internally by [PlayNextTrack](#battlebeatsplaynexttracktrack-time-nofade)

 | Parameter | Type | Description |
 |-----------|------|-------------|